Diocese of Rockford: History

-Pope Pius X erected the Diocese of Rockford on September 27, 1907, and established it on September 23, 1908.
+Pope Pius X erected the Diocese of Rockford on September 27, 1907.
 Its territory of 12 counties was taken from the Archdiocese of Chicago.
-The pope appointed Auxiliary Bishop Peter Muldoon of the Archdiocese of Chicago as the first bishop of Rockford.
+The pope appointed Auxiliary Bishop Peter Muldoon of Chicago as the first bishop of Rockford.
 With the 1917 entry of the United States into World War I, Muldoon ministered to soldiers and recruits at Camp Grant, the US Army facility in Rockford.
 He died in 1927.

-Auxiliary Bishop Edward Hoban of the Archdiocese of Chicago was named by Pope Pius XI in 1928 as bishop of Rockford.
-During his tenure, Hoban opened many elementary and high schools in the diocese, modernized charitable institutions, and established a diocesan newspaper. in 1942, Pope Pius XII appointed Hoban as coadjutor bishop for the Diocese of Cleveland.
+Auxiliary Bishop Edward Hoban of Chicago was named by Pope Pius XI in 1928 as bishop of Rockford.
+During his tenure, Hoban opened many elementary and high schools in the diocese, modernized charitable institutions, and established a diocesan newspaper.
+In 1942, Pope Pius XII appointed Hoban as coadjutor bishop for the Diocese of Cleveland.

+1942 to present

-The next bishop of Rockford was Reverend John Boylan, appointed by Pius XII in 1942.
-During his tenure as bishop, Boylan was able to reduce the diocese's debt while adding new parishes and schools to meet population growth.In 1948, Pope Pius XII established the Diocese of Joliet and transferred Kendall County, Illinois, from Rockford to Joliet.
-After Boylan died in 1953, Pius XII named Reverend Raymond Hillinger to replace him that same year.
+The next bishop of Rockford was Monsignor John Boylan from the Diocese of Des Moines, appointed by Pius XII in 1942.
+During his tenure as bishop, Boylan was able to reduce the diocese's debt while adding new parishes and schools to meet population growth.
+In 1948, Pope Pius XII established the Diocese of Joliet and transferred Kendall County, Illinois, from Rockford to Joliet.
+After Boylan died in 1953, Pius XII named Reverend Raymond Hillinger from Chicago to replace him that same year.
 Three years later, Pius XII appointed Hillinger as an auxiliary bishop in Chicago.

 Auxiliary Bishop Loras Lane from the Archdiocese of Dubuque replaced Hillinger in 1956, appointed by Pius XII.
 Lane died in 1968, leaving Pope Paul VI to name Reverend Arthur O'Neill from the Diocese of Providence to take Lane's place.
-Bishop of Rockford for 26 years, O'Neill retired in 1994.
-Pope John Paul II made Reverend Thomas G. Doran the next bishop of Rockford.
-Doran retired in 2012.

-The current bishop of Rockford is David Malloy, appointed by Pope Benedict XVI in 2012.